columbia-os/ezfs/README.md

 ----------------
 Since this is the last assignment of the semester, **EACH** group member should indicate in the README two important pieces of information:
-- (1) the number of hours spent on this assignment, and
+1. The number of hours spent on this assignment
-- (2) a rank ordering of the difficulty of the homework assignments.
+2. A rank ordering of the difficulty of the homework assignments
+3. A rank ordering of how much you learned on each homework assignment
+4. The extent to which you agree that this assignment has significantly improved your understanding of file systems (1=strongly disagree, 2=disagree, 3=neutral, 4=agree, 5=strongly agree)
+5. Any comments about your how your educational experience doing this assignment.
+The format should be EXACTLY as shown below for each group member:

 Here's a recap of this semester's homework
 - HW # 1 Linux-List